mirror of

 File structure :

 The repository owner if free to structure it however they want.
-The only restriction is that the manifest file manifest
+The only restriction is that the manifest file manifest is placed in the repository's root folder.

 Manifest file :